pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 >   In SCM jargon, "cherry pick" means to choose a subset of
     changes out of a series of changes (typically commits) and record them as a new series of changes on top of a different codebase.
-In GIT, this is performed by the "git cherry-pick" command to extract the change introduced by an existing commit and to record it based on the tip of the current branch as a new commit.
+In GIT, this is performed by the `git cherry-pick` command to extract the change introduced by an existing commit and to record it based on the tip of the current branch as a new commit.